Visyond/website-hugo/site/content/_index.md

   </br>
   <span id="js-dynamicTitle">scenario planning</span>
 topDescription: >-
-  Transform Excel templates and models into data-driven workspaces and empower people to self-serve on insights.
-  Visualize spreadsheets as what-if dashboards and financial statements, automate what-if and risk analyses and protect sensitive data.
+  Visualize templates and models as predictive dashboards and financial statements, and empower teams to self-serve on what-if and risk analyses while protecting sensitive data in a platform that delivers true Excel-like experience.
 useCasesHeader: >-
          How can Visyond help you and your team?
 useCaseSection: